Ruben Komangapik

-Ruben Komangapik (born 1976) is an Inuit artist primarily known for his mixed media sculptures.
+Ruben Komangapik (born 1976) is an Inuk artist primarily known for his mixed media sculptures.
 He is also a musician, performing both traditional Inuit drumming and singing as well as playing bass guitar in the heavy metal band Slayvz.
 He was born in Iqaluit, and his home community is Pond Inlet (Mittimatalik) on the high north-east coast of Baffin Island (Qikiqtaaluk).

 Personal life

 As is common in northern Inuit communities, his paternal grandparents, Joshua and Enuya Komangapik played an influential role in his upbringing until their death within months of each other in 1981.
 They ensured that Komangapik learned Inuit customs and experienced a hunting lifestyle out at the family camp, side by side with life in town and a formal school education.

 In particular, Komangapik speaks with great respect of his grandfather, admiring his ability to create everything by hand with limited means, from complicated tools to household furniture to sculptures for sale locally.
 He recalls sitting with Joshua while he carved in materials that ranged from animal parts such as ivory and whale bone to metals scraps including copper and silver.
-He traces his interest in art-making to these times, when he borrowed his grandfather’s tools and began making his own toys, such as qamutiit (sleds) and small sculptures.
+He traces his interest in art-making to these times, when he borrowed his grandfather's tools and began making his own toys, such as qamutiit (sleds) and small sculptures.
 Komangapik also learned to carve arctic themes from his father Mikiseetee Komangapik and with Markoosie Akpaliapik in classes at Takijualuk School in the mid-1980s.

 Komangapik had an equally close relationship with his maternal grandparents, Hermann and Sophie Steltner, German scientists who initially came to Pond Inlet to study sea ice and ocean phenomena, and stayed for twenty-five years.
 Both are buried in Pond Inlet.
-In 1989, he moved to St. Catherine’s Ontario with his grandparents and attended Ridley College, a private school with a large enrolment of international students.
+In 1989, he moved to St. Catherine's Ontario with his grandparents and attended Ridley College, a private school with a large enrolment of international students.